markjnkim/es_mod/resources/templates/REQUIRED-REVISED.md

     * ✔️

-* Open `/folder/file` in your brower and demonstrate the following:
+* Open `/folder/file` in your browser and demonstrate the following:

     * @TODO When we do this, it does that.